Extracting Training Data from Diffusion Language Models via Infilling

 Key Points

-- Infilling extraction surpasses prefix-only probing in DLMs.
+- Infilling extraction allows arbitrary binary masks for data extraction in DLMs.

-- Edge-conditioned masks extract three times more sequences.
+- Edge-conditioned masks outperform prefix-conditioned ones, extracting three times more data.

 Article Content